 Which is needed to tap into our inner stream of thoughts, emotions, and ideas so we can reflect on our own mental and emotional states.

 Recipe: Use your headphones, especially noise cancelling ones.
-Not to listen to music or a podcast, not even to talk on your phone, but to enable true silence at home or your desk or as you take a stroll (be careful to do where you won’t be hit by a car and still maintain alertness to your surroundings).
+Not to listen to music or a podcast, not even to talk on your phone, but to enable true silence at home or your desk or as you take a stroll (be careful to do where you won’t be

 7. Nutrient R For Relaxation